 - The product compliance rate;

-Pilots monitor indicators related to the activity/process for which they are responsible.
-Here are a few examples:
+Process managers monitor indicators related to the activity/process they are responsible.

 - Scrap rate on a line dedicated to the process;

-- Number of deliveries refused by the customer;
+- Number of deliveries rejected by the customer;

 Key indicators: how to manage them?

-If a QHSE manager has the reflex to open the spreadsheet to track, report and consolidate your key data, it means the IMS and/or QMS is not yet fully digitised.
-No need to panic, there is still time to get a dedicated management solution to monitor the processes and key indicators in real time.
+If the HSEQ manager has the reflex to open the spreadsheet to track, report and consolidate your key data, it means your IMS and/or QMS is not fully digitized.
+Don't panic, there is still time to equip yourself with a dedicated management solution to monitor the processes and key indicators in real time.

-To conclude, each company and department chooses its KPIs according to its field of activity and its priorities.
-Given today's competitive challenges, it is difficult to ensure optimal monitoring of key indicators without digitalisation of the management system.
+To conclude, each company and department chooses its KPIs based on its activity and its priorities.
+Given the competitiveness stakes, it is now difficult to ensure optimal monitoring of your key indicators without digitizing your management system, especially since many indicators must now be archived online.
 So, are you ready?